Anatole Klyosov: Research in the USSR

+Move to the United States

 Klyosov immigrated to the US in 1989 after Mikhail Gorbachev came to power, and from 1990 to 1998 he was a visiting professor of biochemistry at the Center for Biochemical and Biophysical Sciences at Harvard Medical School.

+Entrepreneurship

 In 1991 he started a consulting business called MIR International.

 From 1996 to 2006 Klyosov worked at a subsidiary of Kadant, where he applied enzymology to processing of waste products from the paper-making industry, and following advice from a friend in the plastics industry, helped create a business that used cellulose granules as filler material for plastic composite products.

-In 2001 he helped found Pro-Pharmaceuticals, a company that was formed to use enzymes to add carbodydrates to existing cancer drugs to make them work better, and was caught up in scandal in 2004 when the company's investors accused its CEO of misrepresenting his role in the company.
+In 2001 he helped found Pro-Pharmaceuticals, writing its Business Plan, a company that was formed to add certain carbohydrates (galactose derivatives in particular) to existing cancer drugs to make them work better, and reducing their side effects in particular.
 He joined the company as Chief Scientific Officer in 2006.
 Pro-Pharmaceuticals named a new CEO in March 2011, and gave Klyosov a one-year contract to continue as CSO the same month.
+Klyosov resigned as CSO in 2013, when the company moved to Atlanta, GA.
 The company was renamed as Galectin Therapeutics in May 2011.
-He then became a member of the company's scientific advisory board.
+The company was renamed as Galectin Therapeutics in May 2011.
+He then became a member of the company's scientific advisory board with the title Founder Emeritus.
+In the field of cancer research Klyosov published four books, by John Wiley & Sons and the American Chemical Society.

-From 2008 Klyosov is also known as the author of what he calls "DNA genealogy" and "new science", aimed to synthesize biology, anthropology, archaeology and linguistics and to implement methods of chemical kinetics in genetics.
-Klyosov described his "DNA genealogy" as a "patriotic science" and between 2010 and 2016 published 10 books in this field.
-In some of his writings Klyosov tried to refute the Out of Africa hypothesis and proposed his alternative Into Africa theory with "outlandish claims" that the human species originated in Northern Russia.
-A 2015 open letter from scientists in various fields said that his writing could fuel hatred “attracting readers whose nationalist and political ambitions are not satisfied with the world’s scientific body of knowledge.”
-Klyosov responded saying that they were members of a "fifth column".
-"DNA genealogy" has been described as pseudoscience and "DNA demagoguery”.

-Klyosov is the founder and president of the Academy of DNA Genealogy and self-publishes its proceedings via Lulu.

-In 2013 Klyosov became editor-in-chief of the journal Advances in Anthropology, published by Scientific Research Publishing.